corda/corda-docs-portal/content/en/platform/corda/4.6/enterprise/serialization-default-evolution.md

 the actual code changes.
 These are:

 * Adding nullable properties
 * Adding non nullable properties if, and only if, an annotated constructor is provided
 * Removing properties
 * Reordering constructor parameters

+The following are not supported:

+* Renaming existing constructor properties.
+* Changing the type of existing constructor parameters.

+{{< note >}}
+Any transient properties that aren't declared in the constructor are not serialized.
+{{< /note >}}

 ## Adding Nullable Properties